theprimelab/documentation/tutorials/devbasics.md

 ### Themes

-These are extensions that change the look and feel of the editor.
+Themes are extensions that change the look and feel of the editor.
 These are usually just color swaps or icon packs.

 ### Snippets

-These are language specific, normally unofficial plugins that give you a list of one line phrases that can autocomplete into useful blocks of code.
+Snippets are language or library specific plugins that give you a list of short phrases that autocomplete into large blocks of boilerplate code.